apapala/symfony-payment-schedule/README.md

 docker exec symfony_php bin/console messenger:transport:setup-transport
 ```
 Then run consumer.
 Please note that currently below is available as a standalone docker container that runs in a background,
-so once you run `docker-compose up` you will have verything set up.
+so once you run `docker-compose up` you will have everything set up.
 ```
 docker exec symfony_php php bin/console messenger:consume async -vv
 ```